JanneMattila/www/docs/_posts/2025/09/2025-09-21-automated-order-processing.markdown

 Similarly, the user might provide invalid product IDs or quantities that are not numbers or formatting of attachment might be something that MarkItDown cannot handle.
+Or that product IDs are okay but you don't have them in your inventory.
+Or user might be still trying to order older products that you no longer sell.

-Of course, this implementation just a starting point.
+Of course, implementation in this blog post is just a starting point.
 In a real-world scenario, you would need to add more steps to handle:

 - You need to consider error scenarios, logging, monitoring, alerting etc.
-- Store the original email, extracted order details and any errors to a database or storage for auditing and troubleshooting.
+- For auditing and troubleshooting purposes, you would want to store the original email, extracted order details and any errors found during the process.
 - Validate the extracted product IDs and quantities against your product catalog.
-- Design human-in-the-loop (HITL) processes for cases where the system is unsure about the order details.
+- Design human-in-the-loop (HITL) processes for cases where the system cannot confidently process the order.
 - Integrate with your order management system to create the order automatically.
 - Send a confirmation email to the user with the extracted order details.